FOODzee/gmpc-shufpl-plugin/README.md

 gmpc-shufpl-plugin
 ==================

 Plugin for GMPC.
-Can shuffle your play queue by track and by album.
+Shuffles your current play-queue by track and by album.
 Based on gmpc-playlistsort.